 Dubravko Mihaljek, Bank for International Settlements, Basel, Switzerland

-Mr. Mihaljek, Head of Operations in Monetary and Economic Department of the BIS, responsible for department management, global macroeconomic monitoring, CEE countries, and meetings of Governors from Small Open Economies.
-Adviser (2018–19), Head of Macroeconomic Analysis (2011–18) and Emerging Markets (2010–11).
-Before joining the BIS, economist and senior economist in the Fiscal Affairs, European and Asian Departments of the IMF (1990-99), and researcher at the Economics Institute Zagreb (1982-89).
-Obtained PhD at the University of Pittsburgh, MA at the University of Minnesota and BA at the University of Zagreb.
+Head of Operations in the Monetary and Economic Department (MED) of the BIS.
+Carries out research and writes analytical notes on global macroeconomic developments, monetary policy and financial stability for discussion by central bank Governors at the BIS.
+Previously led Macroeconomic Analysis and Emerging Markets teams in MED.
+Before joining the BIS, worked as economist in the Fiscal Affairs, European and Asian Departments of the IMF (1990-99), and the Economics Institute, Zagreb (1982-89).
+Studied economics at the University of Pittsburgh (PhD, 1990), the University of Minnesota (MA, 1986) and the University of Zagreb (BA, 1981).

 Paulo Jorge Reis Mourão, University of Minho, Portugal

 Author of several books and scientific articles in Journal of Cleaner Production, Ecological Indicators, Journal of Economic Literature, Land Use Policy, Journal of Sports Sciences, and Environment and Planning A. His publications are focused on Economics, Public Finance, Social Economics and Sports Economics.
 He appears often in national and international media for commenting social and economic issues.
 Paulo Mourao has been awarded several times for his scientific works.